-Note that students who enter with course credit for required courses or with a master's degree, necessitating adjusting the above schedule, should carefully examine when courses will be offered so that they will not find themselves in a position of needing a course when it is not offered.
 All departures from the curriculum outlined above must be approved by the student's advisor.
-Waivers of courses may be requested from the faculty via the student's advisor.
+Any students necessitating adjusting the above schedule, should carefully examine when courses will be offered so that they will not find themselves in a position of needing a course when it is not offered.